 But one of its biggest advantages is the support for a wide range of platforms – including desktop, mobile, consoles and web (although web support has become complicated lately, as explained further in this post).
 This allows not only a wider reach for projects done in Unity, but also a much more practical workflow for developers.

 On top of that, the early 2015 Unity 5.0 release included a free fully functional version (the “Personal Edition”), to be used by anyone (and any company) with less than US$100,000 annual gross revenue.
-Although it’s still early to tell, this move has the potential to revolutionize game and software development – or at least to set a strong precedent -, by making this professional and powerful tool available to anyone willing to give it a try.1
+Although it’s still early to tell, this move has the potential to revolutionize game and software development – or at least to set a strong precedent -, by making this professional and powerful tool available to anyone willing to give it a try. ((Developers still need to purchase the license to publish in certain places, such as in Google Play and Apple’s App Store.
+But exporting a project as a standalone application or for the web is free (a Unity splash screen appears on startup, but most developers using this version seem to be OK with that).))

 Some developers may choose to use scripts sparingly, and do most of their work by dragging and dropping objects and elements using the graphical interface.
-Others may decide to focus on scripting, and even modify certain low level functions of the engine, such as those related to rendering or collision testing.2
+Others may decide to focus on scripting, and even modify certain low level functions of the engine, such as those related to rendering or collision testing. ((Flash has a similar hybrid approach, although Unity is much more robust and stable (it doesn’t seem that Flash will be around for long anyways).))

 Web Support: it’s complicated